spotify/voyager/CONTRIBUTING.md

 ### Building Voyager
 #### Building Python
-There are some nuances to building the Voyager python code.
+There are some nuances to building the Voyager Python code.
 Please read on for more information.

 For basic building, you should be able to simply run the following commands:
 ```shell